 The LG 27EA83-D excelled in every scenario thrown its way.
 Movies and games are given a new lease on life.
 Enough cannot be said about the color vibrancy, brightness and crisp clarity.
 Editing media in Adobe Premiere Elements and Sony Vegas Pro is an absolute dream, where color matching the source content is consistently obtainable and easier than ever.
 I prefer deeper blacks than the default setting.
 But this is achieved with an HDMI connection and some time spent in the OSD.

 Also, I’m happy to say the LG 27EA83-D overclocks very well.
 Using EVGA’s new pixel clock utility, we were able to overclock the refresh rate from the standard 60Hz to a whopping 99Hz with a DVI-D connection and 98Hz with a DisplayPort connection.
 Pushing above that and the monitor could not receive a signal.
 I wish I could have hit that even 100Hz.
 Still, anything from 88Hz on up will yield a noticeable difference.
 Watching high-action movies or playing fast-paced games at 99Hz is a treat much sweeter than 3D.
 Higher refresh rates give up a smoother transitions between frames for better clarity, picture richness and smoother playback in both movies and games.
 But you’ll need a fairy powerful GPU to push 60+ frames per second with a max resolution of 1440p while maintaining the enhanced refresh rate.
 We’re equipped with two EVGA GTX 670 FTW video cards with 4GB of video ram.
 Ample video memory is essential for stutter-free gaming at 1440p and 1600p display resolutions.
-The problem is you will never want to go back to 60Hz.
+The problem is you will never want to go back to 60Hz once you experience that high resolution.

 That said, the average consumer will probably find the LG 27EA83-D to be splendid overkill, but overkill nonetheless–in both price and performance.
 But if media creation and/or super high-end gaming are your passions then the LG 27EA83-D ColorPrime IPS display is the fuel to let them burn bright.